How to Wire and Use a Switch-mode Power Supply

 Newcomers are often confused between the two similarly-sounding terms, possibly because they both occur at the interface between takeoff and climb-out.
 Simply written:

 • Thrust Reduction Height is the height AGL at which the takeoff thrust will be reduced by a few percent N1.
 This is done to increase engine life and lower maintenance.
-It is alos when the autothrottle will be commanded to decrease the takeoff thrust to climb thrust; and.
+It is also when the autothrottle will be commanded to decrease the takeoff thrust to climb thrust; and.

 • Acceleration Height is when the nose of the aircraft is lowered to increase airspeed.
 The flaps are then retracted as per the flaps retraction schedule.